Can Dogs Eat Jello?

 Dog Jello Treats

-dogs JelloI occasionally offer my dogs, Kitsune the Papillon and Fenrir the Alaskan Klee Kai, gelatin treats that I make and flavor with natural, dog safe ingredients.
+dogs JelloI occasionally offer my dogs, Kitsune the PapillonOpens in a new tab. and Fenrir the Alaskan Klee KaiOpens in a new tab., gelatin treats that I make and flavor with natural, dog safe ingredients.
 For the gelatin treats you see pictured in this post, I used 4 envelopes of unflavored gelatin(1oz), 2 cups of boiling water, and 1 cup of fresh raspberries.
 I boiled the water on my stove top with the raspberries in the water, then mixed in the gelatin packets.
-I poured that mixture into silicone ice cube trays (paw shaped, of course) and put them in the refrigerator to set.
+I poured that mixture into silicone ice cube trays (paw shaped, of courseOpens in a new tab.) and put them in the refrigerator to set.

 You don’t have to use raspberries!
 I did because I had them on hand, but you can experiment and use pretty much anything as long as it’s dog safe.
 So far I’ve experimented with using dog safe fruits (strawberries, banana, blueberries), bone broth, and peanut butter.
 The gelatin treats never smell good to me when I’m making them, but both my dogs readily eat them, so they must think they taste ok.